- Audio Dharma Talks

 About Marin Sangha

 Marin Sangha is an insight meditation (vipassana) sitting group in Northern California.
-The group is led by Phillip Moffitt.
+The group was founded by Phillip Moffitt and, as of January 2014, is now a self governng entitity.
+Marin Sangha meets every Sunday night with a rotation of vipassana teachers.
+Phillip teaches about once a month and his specific teaching dates can be found on his calendar.
 The Sangha offers a mind-body orientation to vipassana with an emphasis on direct experience and a special focus on living the dharma in daily life.
 Marin Sangha was established in 1998 with just a dozen members; we now have more than 300 active members.
-Click this link if you would like to be on our e-mail list and receive announcements and news about the Marin Sangha.

 Sangha means community.
 The Marin Sangha holds the intention of building community by creating a space where dharma students may gather to explore the unfolding of the teachings in their lives in a safe and welcoming environment.
 Everyone who attends is a valued member with a place in our community.
 This is an open sitting group.
 New students are welcome.
 People with all levels of meditation experience are invited to attend.